1824 United States presidential election: Background

 The Era of Good Feelings, associated with the administration of President James Monroe, was a time of reduced emphasis on political party identity.
 With the Federalists discredited, Democratic-Republicans adopted some key Federalist economic programs and institutions.
 The economic nationalism of the Era of Good Feelings that would authorize the Tariff of 1816 and incorporate the Second Bank of the United States portended abandonment of the Jeffersonian political formula for strict construction of the Constitution, limited central government, and primacy of Southern slaveholding interests.

 An unintended consequence of wide single-party identification was reduced party discipline.
 Rather than political harmony, factions arose within the party.
 Monroe attempted to improve discipline by appointing leading statesmen to his Cabinet, including Secretary of State John Quincy Adams of Massachusetts, Secretary of the Treasury William H. Crawford of Georgia, and Secretary of War John C. Calhoun of South Carolina.
 General Andrew Jackson of Tennessee led high-profile military missions.
 Only House Speaker Henry Clay of Kentucky held political power independent of Monroe.
 He refused to join the cabinet and remained critical of the administration.

 Two key events, the Panic of 1819 and the Missouri crisis of 1820, influenced and reshaped politics.
 The economic downturn broadly harmed workers, the sectional disputes over slavery expansion raised tensions, and both events plus other factors drove demand for increased democratic control.
-Social disaffection would help motivate revival of rivalrous political parties in the near future, though these had not yet formed at the time of the 1824 election.
+Social disaffection would help motivate revival of rivalrous political parties in the near future, though these had not yet formed by the time of the 1824 election.